Vision, Mission, Values

 Staff

-The Educopia Institute is run by a small group of individuals with a passion for building communities, connecting like-minded people, and using collective action to advance institutions of all kinds.
+The Educopia Institute is run by a small group of individuals with a passion for networking diverse knowledge communities for collective action.

 History